chef/chef-web-docs/content/style/product_names.md

 It is awkward to refer to the full product name all the time.
 Use the full product name the first time it's used in a page or paragraph and then use the shortened product name afterward.

-## Using "the" before product names
+## Using _the_ before product names

-Don't use "the" before a product name unless you're referring to a component of that product.
+Avoid using _the_ before a product name unless you're referring to a component of that product.

 {{< recommend >}}